MyRadar: History

-The app's creator, Andy Green, had created internet tech since the 1980s.
+The app's creator, Andy Green, has worked in internet technology since the 1980s.
 His first major project was the development of a public access internet service company based in Rhode Island, which he later sold to finance the creation of ACME AtronOmatic ("ACME" for short), based in Orlando, Florida.
 The first major app created by ACME was called "Flightwise", which provided users with flight tracking information.
-In summer 2008, Green had the idea to use the animated location tracker already built-in to Flightwise to make a stand-alone weather forecasting app after wondering if a meal he was eating outdoors would get rained out.
+In summer 2008, Green had the idea to use the animated location tracker built into Flightwise to make a stand-alone weather forecasting app after wondering if he would get rained out while eating a meal outdoors.
 MyRadar was launched in 2012 out of an office in Orlando.
-Despite running solely off of free government-provided weather and radar data for the first decade after launch, Green said the app "took off like wildfire" in downloads.
 In December 2017, the app partnered with "TripIt" to provide users with information about flight delays and gate changes, eliminating the need for a separate app like Flightwise.

 In 2019, ACME launched their first personal satellite for the app, a small prototype from New Zealand, as part of an effort to provide detailed imagery and improved predictions of ongoing weather unique to the app.
 More satellites were eventually launched by ACME to create a weather data satellite constellation named "Hyperspectral Orbital Remote Imaging Spectrometer" (HORIS), monitored by ground stations maintained by Kongsberg Satellite Services.
 HORIS operates MyRadar by taking the environmental data and imagery it collects and pairing it with machine learning and artificial intelligence (AI) to create a real-time weather map.
 In 2022, HORIS was expanded upon after ACME won approval from the Federal Communications Commission (FCC) to improve their satellite constellation to include 250 satellites or more.